 The M.A. in International Economic Policy (MIEP) provides a strong foundation for those pursuing challenging careers in international economics, development economics, and international business.
-MIEP students acquire hard skills that give them an important edge in the increasingly competitive job market.
-Late afternoon and evening classes accommodate busy schedules of working professionals and students pursuing internships and part-time employment in Washington D.C.
-The program’s alumni network provides further support for students’ internship and career development.
+Students acquire hard skills that give them an edge in the increasingly competitive job market.
+Late afternoon and evening classes accommodate schedules of working professionals and students pursuing internships and part-time employment in Washington D.C.

 Typically, about sixty percent of MIEP students studied economics or business as undergraduates.
 The balance comes from myriad backgrounds.
 But all students share the same passion for understanding the complex issues of international economic policy.